Home > Mac Data Recovery Tips

 As you probably know, most external drives would be formatted with the Windows NTFS file system by the manufacturer, while the NTFS file system is read-only on Mac computers.
 That's to say, you can't perform any input operation to this disk, including re-partition.

-So have a check if this external disk is a Windows NTFS file system by viewing the disk information directly.
-If so, you may need an NTFS for Mac driver so that you can rearrange the space of this disk by partitioning it in Disk Utility.
+So check if this external disk is a Windows NTFS file system by viewing the disk information directly.
+If so, you may need an NTFS for Mac driver so that you can rearrange the space of this disk by partitioning it in Disk Utility. iBoysoft NTFS for Mac is such an NTFS driver, that automatically mounts the drive in read-write mode, and enables you to partition it on Mac.

 What if your external disk is not formatted with NTFS but some other file systems like Mac OS Extend and FAT, how to fix this issue then?
-Well, it's likely that the Partition option is greyed out in Disk Utility because you select the wrong item.
+Well, the Partition option is likely greyed out in Disk Utility because you select the wrong item.

 You can't partition a volume (Even though the Partition option is highlighted for APFS volumes).
 Instead, you should select the disk drive when you want to partition a disk, and the following steps would be helpful.